RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/removing_std_lib.md

-### The Standard Library
+### Disabling the Standard Library

-The standard library is a group of common function declarations that get called by applications that run on top of an OS.
-So each OS needs to provide implementations for all those common functions.

-For example, the standard library declares the thread_spawn function.
-Linux OS provides an implementation of that function that is different from the Windows implementation... provided they all do the same thing.

-So when you write drivers, you cannot use the standard library.
+A earlier mentioned, when you write drivers, you cannot use the standard library.
 But you can use the [core-library][lib-core-documentation].

 How's that possible?
 How are we able to use the core library on bare metal?
 well...Lib-core functions can be **directly** compiled to assembly and machine code without having to depend on OS-system files.
 Lib-core is dependency-free.